jrendon102/gpiozero_plus/README.md

    # operate if 5 seconds have not elapsed.
    except KeyboardInterrupt:
        print("Keyboard interrupt received.")

+   # Make sure to release the GPIO pin(s)
    fan.disconnect()
    ```

 3. Finally run the command `python3 my_fan.py` to see the fan in action.
 ## More Information
-For more information about the Yahboom 4WD expansion board, including schematics, user guides and GPIO pin numbering, please visit the [officiall website](http://www.yahboom.net/study/4wd-ban).
+For more information about pigpio, you can visit the [official website](http://abyz.me.uk/rpi/pigpio/).

+Information about the pigpio Daemon can be found in the [official website](http://abyz.me.uk/rpi/pigpio/pigpiod.html).

 ## License